meeshkan/hmt/README.md

 Thanks for wanting to contribute!
 Take a look at our [development guide](#development) for notes on how to develop the package locally.

-Please note that this project is governed by the [Unmock Community Code of Conduct](https://github.com/unmock/code-of-conduct).
+Please note that this project is governed by the [Meeshkan Community Code of Conduct](https://github.com/Meeshkan/code-of-conduct).
 By participating in this project, you agree to abide by its terms.